Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Introduction

-Driven by the challenges and opportunities in the \emph{carbon-electricity nexus}, this paper aims to establish a new foundational framework (as illustrated in Figure \ref{fig:research}) for electricity decarbonization with the key of aligning the carbon accounting, decision-making, and market with the physical power grids and underlying power flow, which is referred to as ``\emph{flow-based}" in contrast to existing ``pool-based" carbon accounting and decarbonization schemes.
-Specifically, \begin{itemize} \item [1)] For carbon accounting, this paper provides an overview of existing methods with discussions on their advantages and limitations, and presents the flow-based accounting methodology; \item [2)] For carbon-aware decision-making, this paper proposes the carbon-aware optimal power flow (C-OPF) method as the theoretical foundation and then presents the decarbonization decision-making problems from the perspectives of generation, grid, and end-users, and at different time scales; \item [3)] For carbon-electricity market design, this paper outlines the fundamentals of wholesale and retail electricity markets and explores the ways to integrate carbon emissions into them.
-Lastly, this paper discusses the key challenges and future vision for the implementation of this flow-based framework. \end{itemize} This proposed framework for the carbon-electricity nexus can serve as a reference for future research, education programs, policies, regulations, and business initiatives related to carbon emissions in power systems, help to guide and inform the development of effective strategies and solutions and contribute to the ultimate goal of achieving grid decarbonization and mitigating climate change.
+The three fundamental tasks above are interconnected.
+Essentially, \emph{carbon accounting} answers the question that what carbon emission amounts are for each entity; \emph{decarbonization decision-making} determines what the right actions are to reduce these emissions; and \emph{carbon-electricity market design} identifies economic mechanisms to incentivize various entities to undertake such actions for decarbonization.
+There have been a number of studies for each of these three tasks.
+However, most existing approaches and mechanisms suffer from two critical limitations: 1) \emph{lack of spatial and temporal granularity}, and 2) \emph{disconnect with physical power systems}.
+As a result, these approaches may fail to deliver trustworthy carbon emission information, potentially leading to decarbonization initiatives and market instruments that do not yield substantial carbon emissions reductions despite heavy investments\cite{brander2018creative,bjorn2022rec}.
+Hence, our proposed framework for carbon-electricity nexus emphasizes the \emph{alignment of carbon accounting, decision-making, and market strategies with the physical power systems and underlying power flow}.
+This feature is termed ``\emph{flow-based}'', distinguishing it from conventional ``pool-based" carbon accounting and decarbonization schemes.
+We elaborate on the proposed flow-based framework in the following sections: \begin{itemize} \item [1)] For carbon accounting, Section \ref{sec:accounting} provides a comprehensive overview of existing methods with in-depth discussions of their advantages and limitations, and presents the flow-based carbon accounting methodology. \item [2)] For carbon-aware decision-making, Section \ref{sec:decision} presents the carbon-aware optimal power flow (C-OPF) method as the theoretical foundation, and frames the critical decarbonization decision problems from the perspectives of power generators, grid operators, and end-users across different time scales. \item [3)] For carbon-electricity market design, Section \ref{sec:market} delves into the fundamentals of wholesale and retail electricity markets and explores potential ways to integrate carbon emissions into these markets and carbon-electricity pricing. \end{itemize}

-In the remainder of this paper, Section \ref{sec:accounting} focuses on carbon accounting and reporting in the electricity sector; Section \ref{sec:decision} presents decarbonization decision-making from the perspectives of different entities at different timescales; Section \ref{sec:market} focuses on carbon-electricity market and pricing.
-Challenges and future visions are discussed in Section \ref{sec:conclusion}.